klovae/klovae.github.io/_posts/2016-05-04-def_greeting.markdown

 2.)
 I don't make it enough of a priority and then life gets in the way and eventually I just kind of fall off the horse.

 So let's not do either of those things.
-For the record: I am learning to code, I have made the commitment to The Flatiron School's Learn-Verified program for Full-Stack Web Development, and I am currently waist-deep in the HTML/CSS lessons.
+For the record: my name is Elyse, I am learning to code, I have made the commitment to The Flatiron School's Learn-Verified program for Full-Stack Web Development, and I am currently waist-deep in the HTML/CSS lessons.

 So why did I decide to become a developer?